antmicro/litex-conda-compilers/README.md

   built.

-To build a package similarly to how the packages are built in the CI it is recommended to pass such optional arguments:
+To build a package similarly to how the packages are built in the CI it is recommended to pass the following optional arguments:
 * `--channels litex-hub` – to search for build dependencies in the LiteX-Hub channel in addition to the recipe-specific channels (from its `condarc` file),
 * `--packages conda-build=3.20.3 python=3.7` – to use the same versions of
   packages that influence building as in the CI.

-After preparing, the output `DIRECTORY` will contain such subdirectories:
+After preparing, the output `DIRECTORY` will contain subdirectories:
 * `conda-env` with a clean Conda environment to host the build process,
 * `git-repos` with source git repositories cloned and slightly adjusted,
 * `recipe` with an adjusted recipe (locked requirements, version set etc.).

-More details can be found on [the `conda-build-prepare`'s GitHub page](https://github.com/litex-hub/conda-build-prepare).
+More details can be found on [the *conda-build-prepare* GitHub page](https://github.com/litex-hub/conda-build-prepare).

 #### Building the package